 Hiking tour to Hayat, Uhum and Asraf villages

 The Nuratau Mountains are the last refuge of the highly endangered Severtzov’s wild sheep (Ovis Ammon Severtzovi).
-About 90% of world’s population of this endangered wild sheep lives in the Nuratau Mountains and this fact indicates the international significance of this territory.
+About 90% of the world’s population of this endangered wild sheep lives in the Nuratau Mountains and this fact indicates the international significance of this territory.
 Hiking tour to Hayat – Asraf villages includes a visit to the breeding enclosure of Severtzov’s wild sheep.
-The trip also gives an opportunity to explore the authentic villages of Hayat, Uhum , Asraf and Eski Forish with the included medium difficulty hiking program.
-You will be staying with two different rural families during the trip.
+The trip also gives an opportunity to explore the authentic villages of Hayat, Uhum, Asraf and Eski Forish with the included medium difficulty hiking program.
+You will be staying with three different rural families during the trip.

 - Visit the breeding enclosure of highly endangered Severtzov’s wild sheep